 In the opinion of the PMOC, the 1300 Contractor's management and administration of subcontractor work and lack of management support for the project quality program is a long-standing concern that has now resulted in two instances of non-conforming work being installed, with attendant delays and potential added costs.
-The PMOC is concerned that the quality issues on two major roof slab concrete placements are evidence that the Quality Control (QC) and Quality Assurance (QA) processes for the project have not been fully effective in assuring that the installed work at the stations is in conformance with the contract.
-One of the events also showed that the quality issues revealed by recent events will result in further delays to the project and increased costs for the repair or replacement of defective work by the station contractor.
-In the opinion of the PMOC, SFMTA responded appropriately to these quality issues and has identified measures to prevent their recurrence.
-The PMOC urges SFMTA to continue to place top priority on the implementation of improvements to the Quality Program, including requiring the contractor to act in compliance with the adopted Quality Management Plan.
+The PMOC is concerned that the quality issues on two major roof slab concrete placements are evidence that the Quality

+Control (QC) and Quality Assurance (QA) processes for the project are not fully effective in assuring that the installed work at the stations is in conformance with the contract.
+One of the events also showed that the station contractor is violating provisions of its adopted QMP.
+The PMOC is concerned that the quality issues revealed by recent events will result in further delays to the project and increased costs for the repair or replacement of defective work by the station contractor.
+SFMTA is urgently working to uncover the underlying causes that resulted in non-conforming work being installed even though the QC and QA documentation indicated that the work conformed to the contract requirements.
+SFMTA also is considering how to address the contractor's failures to follow its own QMP and stop the practice of the contractor's Project Manager overruling the project Quality Manager's direction in regard to quality issues.
+The PMOC urges SFMTA to place top priority on the implementation of improvements to the Quality Program to prevent reoccurrence of similar quality issues.